 | Health insurance | Included in payroll |

-Berlin is significantly cheaper than Dubai for daily living.
+Berlin is much cheaper than Dubai for living.

 |---|---|---|